-27. CREDITORS, DEPOSITS AND ACCRUED CHARGES
+26. CREDITORS, DEPOSITS AND ACCRUED CHARGES

-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-Creditors, deposits and accrued charges Contract liabilities (note) Accrued coupon interest on loan notes 239,838 5,281 183,844 10,026 29,245
+Creditors, deposits and accrued charges Contract liabilities (note) 242,512 239,838 5,281

-245,119 223,115
+242,512 245,119

 Note: It represents deposits received on sales of properties.
-The Group receives payments from customers based on payment schedules set out in contracts.
-The Group receives certain percentage of the agreed transaction price as a deposit when the Group signs a contract with the customers.
-All such deposits received are recognised as contract liabilities until the Group satisfies its performance obligations by transferring the control of the properties to the customers, at which time the contract liabilities are recognised as revenue.
+The Group received payments from customers based on payment schedules set out in contracts.
+The Group received certain percentage of the agreed transaction price as a deposit when the Group signs a contract with the customers.
+All such deposits received were recognised as contract liabilities until the Group satisfied its performance obligations by transferring the control of the properties to the customers, at which time the contract liabilities were recognised as revenue.